TheTigerII/Radar-UREx/Designguide.md

-# Live Raw ADC Capture Design
+# Radar Capture and Processing Design

 This document describes the code currently implemented for live raw ADC capture from a TI IWR6843ISK-ODS through a DCA1000EVM.
 It is an implementation guide,